Tom-Nagy/walking-around/README.md

 On all pages and devices there is a fix header on the top and a fix footer on the bottom of the viewport.

-**The header** present the logo and the name of the Website on the left and a responsive navigation bar on the right.
+**The header** presents the logo and the name of the Website on the left and a responsive navigation bar on the right.
 The navigation bar become a toggle on small devices.
 As well the name of the website become the title's page name on small devices in order to help identify on which page the user is situated.

-**The footer** present a button with the link "Join Us!" on the left that bring the user to the application form.
+**The footer** presents a button with the link "Join Us!" on the left that brings the user to the application form.
 As well, social media logos on the right linked to different websites for additional information on hiking.
 The "copyright" (For educational use) is in the middle with responsive text to fit on small devices.